Generic Name: brinzolamide (brin-ZOE-lah-mide)

 Treating elevated pressure inside the eye in patients with open-angle glaucoma or ocular hypertension.

-Brinzolamide drops is a carbonic anhydrase inhibitor.
+Brinzolamide drops are a carbonic anhydrase inhibitor.
 It works by decreasing the production of fluid inside the eye, thereby lowering pressure within the eye.

 Do NOT use brinzolamide drops if: